murrayo/yape/README.md

 **Step 1.** extract_pButtons.py

-Extract intereasting sections from pButtons to .csv file for opening with excel or passing to charting.
+Extract intereasting sections from pButtons to .csv file for opening with excel or processing with charting.

 Version .01 10 Feb 2017